 Establishing K-electron capture

-One way in which radioactive atoms transform themselves into new elements is that their nuclei capture an orbiting electron.
+One of the ways radioactive atoms transform into new elements is capture of an orbiting electron by the nucleus.
 The electron combines with a proton to form a neutron.
 The atom now has one proton fewer than it used to, and so has become a new element.

-This process had been predicted by theorists but never observed until in 1937 Alvarez devised a new experiment.
-He would look for the X-rays expected to be emitted by a nucleus after an electron had been captured.
-Alvarez’s experiment worked and K-electron capture became an established phenomenon in physics.
+This process had been predicted by theorists but never observed.
+In 1937 Alvarez devised a new experiment to ask Mother Nature whether the process really happened.
+He looked for the X-rays expected to be emitted by a nucleus when it captured an electron.
+The experiment worked and K-electron capture became an established phenomenon in physics.

 Alvarez spent a lot of time at Berkeley working with the cyclotron (particle accelerator/atom smasher).
 He was able to prove that helium-3 is stable, although it had been predicted to be unstable.